- BBC Radio 4 appeal for Ukraine services

 The appeal was broadcast on Radio 4 on Sunday 21 October and again on Thursday 25 October.
 You can listen now on catch up.
 Donations are accepted on the BBC website until Saturday 27 October.

 Our Appeal tells Lina’s story.
 Lina’s husband was killed in the conflict in east Ukraine, which is still raging.
 Just 22 years old, she had to flee for her life, clutching her baby son, Sasha.

 Lina ended up in Kharkiv, homeless.
 The streets are a dangerous place for a young single mother and child at any time – but in winter, temperatures plunge to -20C at night.
 The streets become a death sentence.

 That’s where Depaul came in.
 We rescued Lina, offering her a safe place at our supported home for single mothers and babies.
 Lina stayed with us for a year, receiving intensive one-on-one support so she could rebuild her life after such trauma.
 We secured her a job, and she’s now living independently in her own home, in the local community.
 Her life has started to turn around – she’s even found a new partner, Ivan.

 Lina’s is just one of many stories of homelessness in Ukraine.
 But, sadly, many do not end as positively.
 We rely on your generosity to help the thousands of homeless people across Ukraine in desperate need of our support, many still fleeing the ongoing conflict in the east.
 Please do listen to our appeal, where you can also donate via the BBC website between 21-27 October.
-Or take action now, and consider making a direct donation immediately through Depaul International's Donate page.
+Or you can donate through our own Donate page.